 The three modes of conflict suggest three approaches to peace research, the systemic, the strategic and the ideological.
 If peace research is to contribute to the hope of establishing a durable peace on this planet, all three directions must be synthesized into a science of peace.

-Game models like Prisoner's Dilemma are instructive because they point up precisely why lack of trust leads to outcomes that are bad for both sides.
-Lack of trust is not the whole story.
+What does it take to act in a collectively rational manner?
 The main trouble lies in the mistaken belief that "rational" choices are those that seem to be in one's own interest.

 The often assumed dimensions of values are "the True," "the Good" and "the Beautiful (or the Delightful)."
 We shall ask two questions regarding each of these dimensions.
 (1) Can universality be attained?
 (2) Must it be attained in the foreseeable future to avoid extinction?